Tips and Advice

 Is an IVA better than DMP?

 The short answer is: it depends entirely on your circumstances.
-An IVA may be more beneficial if:

-A DMP might be better suited if:
+A DMP might be the better choice if you:

 DMP or IVA: which is best for you?